ShuyangZhu/dynamic_multimodal_transport_planning_with_drones_for_emergency_logistics_original_data/README.md

 ## Repository Structure

 - **Comparison with the exact approach**
-  Contains results comparing the proposed heuristic algorithm with the exact solution approach-Gurobi.
+  Contains results comparing the proposed ALNS algorithm with the exact solution approach-Gurobi.
+  - `ALNS` – Results using ALNS algorithm
+  - `Gurobi` – Results using Gurobi

 - **The impact of different operator designs**
   Contains experiments evaluating the influence of different operator designs in the ALNS heuristic: